Skip to content

 5. The matching public key is already installed for the remote user you plan to connect as.

-6. The PiPiece repository exists on the Raspberry Pi at ~/src/pipiece.
+6. The PiPiece repository exists on the Raspberry Pi at ~/src/pipiece-ui.

 The last item matters because setup/server.sh does not clone the repository.
 It expects the code to already be present.